HMC-Makerspace/MAKE/README.md

 `python main.py` or `python3 main.py`

 and navigate to http://127.0.0.1:8080.
 If you're deploying this in production, make sure to use the `--prod` flag.

+## Tips and Tricks
+Before any large change, make sure to use `mongoduump` to backup the database.
+This can be done by running

+`mongodump --uri="mongodb://127.0.0.1:27017" --db make --out make_backup`